-A lot of business owners, particularly in the tourism and retail sector want to make the most out of their direct marketing to customers
+A lot of business owners, particularly in the tourism and retail sector want to make the most out of their direct marketing to customers.
+But what are the best ways of marketing to them?

 As with any marketing, the key to success with Business to Consumer marketing is to have a thorough understanding of who the target audience is for your business.
 Look at the customers that you already attract – what do you know about them; what do you know about why they choose you over your competitors; how they hear about you; what need is it your business satisfies for them.
-Once you have the answers to these types of questions you will be able to understand more about your customers and to some extent, more about your business as you will see it from the customer’s point of view.
+Once you have the answers to these types of questions you should know what the best way of marketing to them will be.
+You'll understand more about your customers and to some extent, more about your business as you will see it from the customer’s point of view.

 Only by truly achieving these insights can you then go on to target marketing to customers in an effective and meaningful way.